Hellmonk/bloatcrawl2/crawl-ref/docs/crawl_manual.rst

 Such spells reserve some of your MP capacity, giving an effect similar to having cast them just before entering combat.
-They decrease your MP regeneration rate when providing a benefit, as if you were recasting it regularly - you can see the effect in the % screen.
-Initially, this charge is taken from the reserved MP, but as those run out it will affect your normal MP regeneration, as if you were recasting the spell during the fight.
+They decrease your MP regeneration rate when providing a benefit, as if you were recasting it regularly.
+Initially, this charge is taken from the reserved MP, but as those run out it will affect your normal MP regeneration - you can see the effect in the % screen.

+If you are making very heavy and prolonged use of them, so that your normal MP regeneration can't keep up, they will start to drain your normal MP supply; if this would take you to -1 MP, one of the spells will turn off instead.
+In practice, this is hard to make happen in normal play.

 Even if you are getting the benefit constantly, you will never pay more MP than you would if you were constantly recasting the spell in